blockchainsllc/in3-docs/docs/spec.md

     It is also good to have a second request in the event that a valid response is not delivered.
 This could happen if a node does not respond at all or the response cannot be validated.
 In both cases, the client may blacklist the node for a while and send the same request to another node.

-## Proofs
+## RPC Specification

+This section describes the behavior for each RPC-method.

+### Ethereum 1.x

+Standard JSON-RPC calls as described in https://github.com/ethereum/wiki/wiki/JSON-RPC.

-Proofs are a crucial part of the security concept for Incubed.
-Whenever a request is made for a response with `verification`: `proof`, the node must provide the proof needed to validate the response result.
+PWhenever a request is made for a response with `verification`: `proof`, the node must provide the proof needed to validate the response result.
 The proof itself depends on the chain.

-### Ethereum

 For ethereum, all proofs are based on the correct block hash.
 That's why verification differentiates between [Verifying the blockhash](poa.html) (which depends on the user consensus) the actual result data.